Punctuation and capitalisation have rules for correct use. Use minimal punctuation and capitalisation to make content more readable.

 The digital edition gives a brief overview of the main rules of punctuation.
 It gives the user the main points and provides links to detailed guidance in the manual.

-The sixth edition had comprehensive information about punctuation dealt with under two main sections: spelling and word punctuation and sentence punctuation.
+The sixth edition had comprehensive information about punctuation dealt with under 2 main sections: spelling and word punctuation and sentence punctuation.

 The Content Guide covered punctuation symbols as individual topics, but did not give an overview.